TakumiBC/TakumiBC-1/README.md

 ## What is it?

-- TakumiBC is a anthropogenic (human-like) AI to help you create nonexistent tools such as finding yourself a fake girlfriend.
+- TakumiBC is a anthropogenic (human-like) (is this even a real word???)
+AI (apple infrastructure) to help you create nonexistent tools such as finding yourself a fake girlfriend (parentheses).
-- TakumiBC has been praised by many:
+- TakumiBC has been praised by many (wtf really?):
   - Linus Torvalds:
     > Many AI companies have been especially hard to deal with.
     >